-TV- Video I - Intro to Video Production^ Grades 9-12
+TV- Video I - Production Fundamentals^

-Students will be introduced to storytelling through the video medium.
+Students will be introduced to a truly technical art form.
+The art is that of storytelling.
 Conveying thoughts, narratives, and emotions through this powerful medium that uses our perception of sight and sound to tell the story.
 In order to do that effectively, students will learn the importance of planning, storyboarding, and script writing.
 In addition, the students will begin to develop a mastery of the technical tools of the trade.
-In production, they will learn about cameras, lights, microphones, locations, shot compositions, and a myriad other element that produce compelling video.
+In production, they will learn about cameras, lights, microphones, locations, shot compositions, and a myriad other elements that produce compelling video.
 As their projects move through post-production, they will learn the processes of editing, graphics creation, music scoring, and other techniques that will put the finishing touches on their productions.
-Students will become content creators for the school's news program, Jag News.